The average salary for an Information Security Officer in the US is $132,480 per year.

 - Research before negotiating

-Future Outlook for High-Paying Roles
+Future Outlook for Information Security Officer Compensation

 Frequently Asked Questions

-Can Information Security Officers earn over $200,000 in the US?
+Can Information Security Officers earn over $200,000?

-Do certifications actually increase Information Security Officer salary?
+Do cybersecurity certifications increase salary?